exilonblack/L-CS/TCPL/CN/chapter_1.md

   in which the initialization and increment are single statements and logically related, since it is more compact than while and it keeps the loop control statements together in one place.

+**1.4 Symbolic Constants**

+  #define line defines a symbolic name or symbolic constant to be a particular string of characters:

+    #define name replacement list

+  The quantities LOWER, UPPER and STEP are symbolic constants, not variables, so they do not appear in declarations.
+  Symbolic constant names are conventionally written in upper case so they can ber readily distinguished from lower case variable names.

+  Notice that there is no semicolon at the end of a #define line.

+  I asked a question in [stackoverflow](http://stackoverflow.com/questions/23749559/why-isnt-there-a-semicolon-on-define) and two people Hans Passant and Yu Hao said that `#define` is a preprocessor directive which is interpreted and doesn't need a semicolon.
+It seems that semicolons are required for statements only.

+  The relational `!=` operator means "not equal to".